aaravpandya/YOLO3-OpenImages/README.md

 # YOLOV3 implementation on Open Images

 ## Which model to use
-Use any of the below ways to build the model
+Use any of the below ways to build the model.
+Put the .h5 model in model_data
  1. Convert pjreddie's darknet model to keras using qqwweee's tool below.
  2. Use [oimodel.py](https://github.com/marcu5fen1x/YOLO3-OpenImages/blob/master/oimodel.py) to build a model with randomly initialized weights and train it yourself.
  3. Use [oimodel.py](https://github.com/marcu5fen1x/YOLO3-OpenImages/blob/master/oimodel.py) and comment out the setweights line to use pjreddie's weights.
 Then customize the layers as you wish.